hyperjump-io/json-schema-coverage/README.md

 - Schemas in YAML aren't supported.
 - Custom vocabularies aren't supported.
 - There's no way to load schemas.
-- Invalid schemas cause an error to be thrown.
-- Coverage maps are generated in the order they're loaded from the filesystem.
-  If one references a schema that hasn't been generated yet, an error will be thrown.

 ## Vitest